IBM/icse-react-assets/README.md

 - `id`: A string of the component's id,
 - `titleText`: A string value for the title of the multiselect,
-- `itemToString`: Anonymous function which will return all items, and any empty items as ""
+- `itemToString`: Anonymous function which will return all items, and any empty items as "",
-- `invalid`: A boolean value for checking if any input values are invalid
+- `invalid`: A boolean value for checking if any input values are invalid,
 - `invalidText`: A string value that displays if there is invalid input,
-- `initialSelectedItems`: A list of items that are initially selected,
+- `initialSelectedItems`: An array of items that are initially selected,
 - `onChange`: A function that defines what should occur when the selected items are changed,
 - `items`: A (string) list of items to appear in the dropdown,
-- `open`: A boolean value of whether or not the modal is open
+- `open`: A boolean value of whether or not the modal is open,
-- `children`: Child nodes for displaying within the modal
+- `children`: Child nodes for displaying within the modal,
 - `useTitleInItem`: A boolean value that will include the title in each item name if true,
 - `disabled`: A boolean value that will disable this component if true